 Climate accounting – our work in practice

-Mitigation of climate change and support for adaptation to it are among Finnfund’s key objectives and development achievements.
-The work is based on our Sustainability Policy, Exclusion list, and Climate and Energy Statement.
+Climate change mitigation and adaptation are among Finnfund’s key objectives and development achievements.
+This work is based on our Sustainability Policy, Exclusion list, and Climate and Energy Statement.

-Finnfund assesses the climate effects of every investment before the investment decision as well as annually during the investment period.
-This assessment includes the absolute emissions of the investment, avoided emissions for energy investments, and carbon removals of the forestry projects.
+Finnfund assesses the climate effects of every investment as part of the investment process leading to an investment decision, as well as annually during each respective investment period.
+This includes an assessment of the absolute emissions of investments, avoided emissions of energy investments, and carbon removals of forestry projects.

 1. Preliminary review

-As part of its investment process, Finnfund assesses the climate effects of every potential investment prior to the investment decision.
+As part of its investment process, Finnfund assesses the climate effects of every potential investment prior to an investment decision.

-In addition to assessing the climate effects of every investment, Finnfund also assesses the investment against the framework of the Paris Agreement.
+In addition to assessing the climate effects of every investment, Finnfund also assesses investments against the framework of the Paris Agreement.

 1.a) Emission accounting for every investment

-Prior to the investment decision, as part of the due diligence process, Finnfund assesses the scope 1, 2 and 3 upstream climate effects of every potential investment.
-In other words, Finnfund takes into account the direct and indirect emissions of each company’s own production and purchased services (scope 1 and 2, as well as 3 upstream), but not post-production use (scope 3 downstream) during the expected investment period.
+Prior to the investment decision, as part of the due diligence process, Finnfund assesses the scope 1, Scope 2 and upstream Scope 3 climate effects of every potential investment.
+In other words, Finnfund takes into account the direct and indirect emissions of each company’s production (Scope 1), energy consumption (Scope 2) and purchased services (upstream Scope 3).
+Downstream Scope 3 emissions are only considered if Finnfund invests in a high emission intensity sector, which has major scope 3 downstream emissions.

-Finnfund’s climate accounting is based on GHG Protocol and Partnership for Carbon Accounting Financials (PCAF).
+Finnfund’s climate accounting is based on the GHG Protocol, and Partnership for Carbon Accounting Financials (PCAF).
+Finnfund is a signatory member of PCAF, which it joined in April 2022.

-Some investments which are considered to have a higher climate impact, e.g. large investments (>7.5 M€), investments for high emissions sectors (see annex 1), or investments with land conversion (>100 hectares), are accounted with primary emission or energy data.
+Investments which are considered to have high climate effects, e.g., large investments (>7.5 M€), investments for high emissions sectors (see annex 1), or investments with land conversion (>100 hectares), are accounted with a GHG accounting tool which uses reported primary emission or energy data.

 The sectors with high climate effects include e.g.